WORKSHOPS

 Black & White Film Portrait Workshop (Small + Medium Format)

-Rather than separating instruction from practice, the workshop is structured as a continuous loop of demonstration, observation, and making—so learning happens in real time, through direct experience.
+A workshop structured as a continuous loop of demonstration, observation, and making.

 Format